Ada-Developers-Academy/ada-build/lessons/10-iterators/notes/more-loops.md

 2. The _iteration variable_ to store each value
 3. The block of code to be executed in the loop iteration

 In the example below, this loop will iterate over the `veggies` array.
 For each iteration, the `vegetable` variable will be assigned to the value of the next element in the array, starting with the first.
+The block of code will be executed for each `vegetable` variable, which will print out the name of the vegetable.

 ```ruby
 # A list of veggies